cuihujun/android/README.md

 * **Health Thermometer Monitor**,
 * **Pulse Oximeter Monitor**,

+The relevalnt activities for this application are:
+* **HRSActivity.java
+* **HTSActivity.java
+* **SPO2Activity.java

+The above activities include the BLE profiles to receive the HRS (Heart-Rate), Respiratory Rate, SpO2 (Pulse Oximeter), and HTS (Health Thermometer) and the code necessary to display these measurements to the graphical interface.

 The corresponding hardware that works with this application is an Arduino 101 using the Zephyr RTOS.
 This project can be found at https://github.com/zephyrhealthproject/zephyr.

 The graph in HRM profile is created using the [AChartEngine v1.1.0](http://www.achartengine.org) contributed based on the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).